Hello everyone! Been resting since trail race.

 Aug 11, Friday: Met RB in Fargo, loaded her stuff in my car.
 Drove across ND, glad it was cloud cover the whole trip.
 Arrived in Medora, ND, set up tent in campground, had dinner in town.
 Walked around checking out small shops, lots of ice cream places.
 Our neighbor 'camper' overheard us talking about running, weather, hydration, etc. as we pack our race stuff.
 He's running the 50 miler, WOW!!
 We chatted while watching/wondering if the distant lightening/thunder/rain in the west will miss us or not.
 Radar shows it will be close.

 Picked up bib, 2 changes are mentioned.
 The ultras & marathon suppose to start at 7am but now ALL races will start at 8 am.
 Original trail course was "out and backs that will be completed on a 7.97 mile (total 15.9 miles) section" of the trail w/ 3 aid stations: at start/finish, at 3.3 miles, and 7.97 miles.
 Now, the out and backs will consist of a 3.3 mile section, turnaround at 1st aid station back to the aid station at start/finish, total 'loop' will be 6.6 miles.
-So I will be running 2 out and backs (or 'loops), then out again but turning around at a marked (painted red on ground) area back to finish for just over 16 miles.
+So I will be running 2 out and backs (or 'loops), then out again but turning around at a marked (painted red on ground) area back to finish, close to 17 miles.
 Doesn't sound too bad, right?
 RB has to run 4 out and back.

 Just one volunteer at AS but it's organized and stocked w/ usual snacks of chips, pretzels, m&ms, etc, and cola, ginger ale, cold water and gatorade.
 Runners have to say their bib number at both AS.
 Drank some gatorade, ate some chips, then headed out.
 I picked up some good speed the 1/2 mile downhill to the start/finish AS.
 First 'loop' took about 1:10.
 Had some ginger ale, more chips, took a salt tab and started 2nd out/back.
 It's mostly sunny w/ scattered clouds by now.

-Second climb took longer, jogged halfway, power-walked on steep portions, jogged/walked till I reached the ridge, then got into a good rhythm.
-My right knee is beginning to complain so I decided to slow down on the downhills.
-RB and I don't have the energy to high-five each other by this time, LOL!!
-Instead, it's "hey, looking good!"
-I feel like a zombie, body is exhausted but have to stay focus to avoid any falls.
+Second climb took longer, jogged/power-walked till I reached the ridge, then got into a good rhythm.
 My fastest mile is at 9 miles, 10:28.
 I really don't remember, must have been on auto-pilot.
 Reached aid station, it's about 10 miles.
 Poured cold water on my head, refilled my flask, and decided to drink 1/2 cup of warm cola for the caffeine to get some energy.
+Right knee is beginning to complain so decided to slow down on downhills.
+I feel like a zombie, body is exhausted much sooner than usual.
 Around 12 miles, I feel like puking the cola!!
 What was I thinking?
 Don't have my gin-gins, darn it!
 Just tough it out.
 Reached the steep downhill to the start/finish AS.
-My right knee is not happy at all so I jogged but picked up speed the last 1/4 mile.
-Second 'loop' too about 1:25.
+Second 'loop' took about 1:25.
 Drank some cold water, another salt tab and chips.
 Headed out for 3rd time but need to remember to look out for the turnaround marker on ground.

 Up the hill again, it hurts this time.
-Jogged some, power-walked the steeper sections.
+Jogged/power-walked.
 Hamstrings/calves are on the brink of cramping.
 This is my slowest mile, about 17 minutes.
 Feels better when I get to the ridge.
 Just one foot in front of the other.
 It feels endless, and I passed the turnaround marker!!
 My eyes noticed the fading red painted marker on the ground but it wasn't till some minutes later before I reached a small hill that my brain got the message.
-Turned around, hamstrings are screaming.
-Asked knees to hang in there for one last downhill.
+Turned around, hamstrings (near insertion at knee) are screaming.
+One last downhill.
 Last 1/4 mile, picked up speed and finished strong.
 RD tells me my time is 3:22:18.
 I'm 2nd of 6 females (1st female is 30, time 2:48:29).
-And, I'm 5th out of 11 overall.
+And, I'm 5th out of 11 overall in my 16 mile distance.
 I'm the only 50-59 in AG.
 Oh, okay.
 I just want to lie down.

 The dark clouds are moving in from SW.
 After RB finishes, cleaned up abit, ate, rested, the thunder/lightening are closing in.
 We leave and starts to rain midway on the drive back to campground.
 We wait in car till storm passes.
-Our neighbor, Jason, drives up, race is called off, he didn't finish 50 miles.
+Our neighbor, Jason, drives up, race is called off, he didn't finish 50 miles but is bumped to marathon.
 After shower, we all had dinner in town.
 Got chilly but nice evening as we shared running stories, travels, family, etc. We slept better, awake before 6 am.
 We pack up.
-Jason leaves before we do, he lives southeast of Minneapolis.
-He is running the 100 miler at Voyageur where RB will be support for another friend whose DH is running in the same event.
+Jason leaves before we do, lives near Minneapolis.
+He is running the 100 miler at Voyageur where RB will be support crew for another friend whose DH is running in the same event.
 Small world.

 This was definitely a minimalist trail event, which I prefer and enjoy.
 No huge banners, bands, crowds, off the beaten path for sure.
 It's in the more scenic part of ND IMO.
 Not much you can do about weather conditions.
 Things happen and we went w/ the flow.
 It's so refreshing to have this in common w/ another runner.
 The event is definitely not for high maintenance people, LOL!!
-I really enjoy camping and being outdoors, away from traffic/crowds so I was in my element.
+We really enjoy camping and being outdoors, away from traffic/crowds so we were in our element.
 Really grateful for the experience, and glad race was not cancelled.
 The lack of sleep definitely affected my time and effort but I'm satisfied w/ the finish.
-The trail was very scenic so I didn't get bored but having to run the same short distance over and over for an ultra runner can get old, I'm assuming.
+The trail was very scenic so I didn't get bored but having to run the same short distance over and over for an ultra runner can get old.
 It's not too technical but the single track had plenty of ups/downs to challenge you.
-The only annoyance was the one male runner who had his music on loud ; relieved that I was not in earshot unless he was going the opposite way.
+The only annoyance was the one male runner who had his music on loud.
 We made a new friend too.
 And, RB finished 1st female, 3rd overall in trail marathon, awesome!!

 There is another ultra race on this trail that is held in late July.
 Starts on north end and finishes at trailhead in town.
 Put on by a different organization that maintains trail and all $$ goes towards helping preserve the area.
 I hope to run that in the future.